norvig/paip-lisp/docs/chapter3.md

   (eat (bear-porridge bear)))
 ```

-In the interaction below, the assertion failed, and the programmer’s error message was printed, along with two possibilities for continuing.
+In the interaction below, the assertion failed, and the programmer's error message was printed, along with two possibilities for continuing.
 The user selected one, typed in a call to `make-porridge` for the new value, and the function succesfully continued.

 ```lisp